lepture/authlib/docs/flask/oauth2.rst

 - Authorization Server: to issue access tokens
 - Resources Server: to serve your users' resources

-.. note:: only Bearer Token is supported by now.
+.. note:: Only Bearer Token is supported by now.

 Authorization Server
 --------------------